etclabscore/core-pool/README.md

 ## Open Source Ethereum Classic Mining Pool

-### WARNING: This code is currently configured for the mordor test network
+### WARNING: This code is currently configured for the Ethereum Classic main network

 ### Features